Punitive Damages In Drunken Driver Cases

 In Texas, punishment or punitive damages are regulated under Civil Practice And Remedies Code Section 41.
 In short, the state of Texas has made it very difficult for victims to obtain justice by punitive or punishment damages.
 One exception is that is probably victims of drunk drivers, who may potentially obtain more justice by winning punitive damages.

-As part of Texas is ongoing “poor reform” many proponents of victim’s rights have called the exemplary damage statute harsh.
-Among the requirements for obtaining punishment damages are a unanimous jury verdict and also a burden of proof that is much greater than under a general negligence claim.
+As part of Texas is ongoing “tort reform” many proponents of victim’s rights have called the exemplary damage statute harsh.
+Among the requirements for obtaining punishment damages are an unanimous jury verdict and also a burden of proof that is much greater than under a general negligence claim.

 Additionally, victims must prove one of the following in order to pursue a punitive damage case.

 The amount of exemplary damages available has been limited by law in Texas and has been codified in Section 41.008 -Limitation On Amount Of Recovery.
 There are certain exceptions to the limitations of the amount of punitive or punishment damages when specific penal code sections have been violated either knowingly or intentionally.

 The awards of punitive damages are specific to an individual defendant and each defendant is only responsible for the amount of a punishment damages and applies to that specific defendant.